Parish Eucharist

 Church Street Durham, DH1 3DQ, United Kingdom

-The worshipping heart of parish life; a service from Common Worship including Holy Communion with refreshments afterwards in the Institute across the road.
+The worshipping heart of parish life; a Common Worship service including Holy Communion, with refreshments afterwards in the Institute across the road.

 All are very welcome.